nsrau/azure-docs.it-it/articles/azure-functions/durable/durable-functions-external-events.md

 ## <a name="wait-for-events"></a>Attendere eventi

-I metodi `WaitForExternalEvent` (.NET) e `waitForExternalEvent` (JavaScript) dell' [associazione del trigger di orchestrazione](durable-functions-bindings.md#orchestration-trigger) consentono a una funzione dell'agente di orchestrazione di attendere in modo asincrono e restare in ascolto di un evento esterno.
+The `WaitForExternalEvent` (.NET) and `waitForExternalEvent` (JavaScript) methods of the [orchestration trigger binding](durable-functions-bindings.md#orchestration-trigger) allows an orchestrator function to asynchronously wait and listen for an external event.
 La funzione di orchestrazione in ascolto dichiara il *nome* dell'evento e la *forma dei dati* che si aspetta di ricevere.

 ### <a name="c"></a>C#